-In terms of new initiatives and improvements, the Philosophy Department has just finished aligning its curricular program with the teaching interests and abilities of the philosophy faculty.
-The Department does not plan any further changes in this regard.
-Dr. Money has recently taken over as Director of Pre-Law and Advisor to Moot Court, and is also helping to deliver aspects of the Political Science curriculum.
+In terms of new initiatives and improvements, the Philosophy Department is expanding to three faculty members starting fall 2008.
+This addition will require that we review our curriculum to ensure that our curriculum is aligned with the teaching interests and abilities of the philosophy faculty.
+In particular, we anticipate the addition of a few courses under the broad category of "applied ethics."
+We are also going to examine thoroughly the possibility of instituting an "ethics minor."
+We believe that this would be another way in which we could attract more students to philosophy.
+It would also fit well with the recently revised University Studies program, which emphasizes three skill sets over the course of the sequential elements: reflection, writing, and ethical reasoning.
+Dr. Money continues to serve as Director of Pre-Law and Advisor to Moot Court, and is also helping to deliver aspects of the Political Science curriculum.
 Most semesters, Dr. Money will offer one course as either a political science offering, or as a cross-list between philosophy and political science.